 A DIY seismic retrofit is an ambition project, but the potential savings are huge and cities like San Leandro will help you tackle the job.
 Wilson Walker joins one homeowner on a quest to save his home, and well over $10,000.

-If you want to take advantage of the Earthquake Brace and Bolt program, you need to act soon.
-Registration for the retrofit grant ends February 23, 2018.
+If you want to take advantage of the Earthquake Brace + Bolt program, you need to act soon.
+Registration for the retrofit grant ends March 19, 2020.
 To learn more about the program or to register, visit www.earthquakebracebolt.com.
 And whether you decide to retrofit your home yourself or hire a professional, we’d love to hear from you after your retrofit is complete.